 If you are an event organizer, please skip to

 How to accommodate me below.
-The information provided has no expiry date.

-If you would like to learn more about how to be consistently welcoming to people with disabilities, I recommend the terrific pamphlet on Disability Etiquette by the United Spinal Association of America.
-You might also be interested to read Hidden Disability and an Academic Career by Elaine M. Beretz and an editorial I wrote on disability in academia for the APS CSWP/COM Gazette, Spring 2012.
+If you would like to learn more about how to be consistently welcoming to people with disabilities, I can recommend the terrific pamphlet on Disability Etiquette by the United Spinal Association of America.
+You might also be interested to read an article on Hidden Disability and an Academic Career by Elaine M. Beretz and an editorial I wrote on disability in academia for the APS CSWP/COM Gazette, Spring 2012.

 Most chairs are not comfortable enough for me to sit on them for more than a few minutes, even on a good pain day.
 At a professional event, I need to sit on a high-backed adjustable ergonomic office chair with all of the following six properties.
 At a local party with friends, the first two are usually sufficient.
 In order of importance, the six requirements are:-

 Never assume that you know what life as a person with disabilities is like.
 The truth is, you probably have no idea.
 If you are unsure about my constraints or needs, then please ask me (contact details here).
 Please do take the time to read this entire page first, though.
+Thanks!